polkadot-fellows/xcm-format/README.md

 - `version: Compact<u32> = 0x01`
 - `class: Vec<u8>` The general non-fungible asset class code.
 Empty indicates a default value should be used (defined by the evaluation context), if any.
 - `instance: AssetInstance` The general non-fungible asset instance within the NFA class.
 May be identified with with a numeric index or a datagram.
+Most `class`es will support only a single specific kind of `AssetInstance`, however for ease of formatting and to facilitate future compatibility, it is self-describing.

 #### `AssetInstance`